ubcuas/ubcuas.com/content/english/pages/recruitment.md

 {{% markdown class="text-center pt-4" %}}
 ### Upcoming Events

-Application Window: August 25th - August 20th
+Application Window: August 25th - September 20th

 Come visit us at one of the upcoming events to ask questions and learn more about UBC Uncrewed Aircraft Systems!
 {{% /markdown %}}